 | Vietnam | Personal Data Protection Decree (2023) | In force |

-| Laos | Not yet enacted | Partially covered by Electronic Data Protection Law |
+| Laos | Personal Data Protection Law (PDP Law) | In force |

 ![Data Protection Checklist [10 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2F2566%2Fai-generated.png%3Ft%3D1773372565888&w=3840&q=75)